Atlassian Intelligence: A realistic guide to AI in Jira and Confluence

 AI-powered summaries and task breakdowns

-This is where Atlassian Intelligence starts to feel a bit more useful.
+This is where Atlassian Intelligence provides immediate, tangible value.
 A couple of features really stand out here.

 First, the summarization tool.
-The AI can read through a long, rambling comment thread on a Jira ticket and spit out a concise summary.
-Honestly, this is one of its most genuinely helpful features.
-It’s a massive time-saver for anyone who’s ever had to jump into a ticket mid-conversation and figure out what’s going on.
+The AI can read through a long comment thread on a Jira ticket and provide a concise summary.
+This is a genuinely helpful feature and a massive time-saver for anyone who needs to quickly get up to speed on a ticket mid-conversation.

 This video demonstrates how you can use Atlassian Intelligence to break down epics into smaller, manageable stories within Jira.